 How do you put a price on education?
 How do you place a value on a childís chance in life?
 How about a whole generation of children?

-The first Fregenet School (Fregenet Kidan Lehitsanat) opened its doors in Addis Ababa, Ethiopia, in the fall of 2004, and enrolled 31 children ages 4 to 6 from a small and impoverished community in Addis Abeba.
+The first Fregenet School (Fregenet Kidan Lehitsanat) opened its doors in Addis Ababa, doctor Ethiopia, store in the fall of 2004, pills and enrolled 31 children ages 4 to 6 from a small and impoverished community in Addis Abeba.
 The student body was comprised of 16 girls and 15 boys from poor families, and HIV/AIDS orphans.